21 'Breaking Bad' Fun Facts You Need To Know Right Now

 Aaron Paul Auditioned for Malcolm in the Middle

-The seeds of Breaking Bad go back to before 2000 when Aaron Paul auditioned for the part of Francis on the hit TV series, Malcolm in the Middle starring Bryan Cranston.
+The seeds of Breaking Bad go back to when Aaron Paul auditioned for the part of Francis on the hit TV series, Malcolm in the Middle starring Bryan Cranston.

 The Show Made Baby Blue a Billboard Hit

 Vince Gilligan personally selected "Baby Blue" by Badfinger as the song to be played during the final scene, of the series, despite numerous objections from his music team.
-The song was purchased from iTunes over 5,000 times the night of the finale's initial broadcast and re-entered the Billboard charts more than 40 years after it was first released.
+The song was purchased from iTunes over 5,000 times the night of the finale's initial broadcast.

 Breaking Bad and The Walking Dead Might Be Set in the Same UniverseVideo: YouTubeThe video above features full details on the many connections between the universes of the two AMC shows.
 Sure the Glenn car connection might be a stretch, but